imksprateek/CropVault/README.md

 ## Contributing

-We welcome contributions from the community to improve CropData Collection App.
+We welcome contributions from the community to improve CropVault.
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature/bugfix.